fabiokung/jetty-rails/README.txt

 == DESCRIPTION:

-jetty_rails aims to run any Warbler based jruby on rails applications with Jetty Container, loading configuration from Warbler.
+JettyRails aims to run Ruby on Rails and Merb applications with the Jetty Container, leveraging the power of JRuby and jruby-rack.

-This project is useful for people developing jruby on rails apps that can not use mongrel for development.
-Rails applications integrated with servlet based applications in the same context would be a reasonable reason.
+{Jetty}[http://jetty.mortbay.com/jetty/] is an excellent Java Web Server, being and at the same time extremely lightweight.
+This makes jetty-rails a good alternative for JRuby on Rails or Merb development and deployment.

 The project has born from my own needs.
-I needed to run JForum (http://jforum.net) on the same context of my jruby on rails application.
+I needed to run JForum (http://jforum.net) in the same context of my JRuby on Rails application.
 I had also to integrate HttpSessions (avoiding single sign on) and use ServletContext in-memory cache store.

 == FEATURES: